 Medications For Dementia Patients

-Both of the medications above are commonly prescribed to treat Alzheimer's, which is one of the most common forms of dementia.
-These medications are very useful when treating all forms of dementia, though.
+Both of the medications above can be commonly prescribed to treat Alzheimer's disease, but they can be useful for treating all forms of dementia.
 Most medications for dementia and Alzheimer's seek to improve memory function by boosting particular chemicals in the brain.
-They do their best to offset the damage that the dementia is doing to your cognitive capabilities.
+They generally do their best to offset the damage that dementia can cause to your cognitive capabilities.

 Medications For Vascular Dementia